Felix Kersten

 Eduard Alexander Felix Kersten (30 September 1898 – 16 April 1960) was the personal physical therapist of Reichsführer-SS Heinrich Himmler.
-He also became a confidant and adviser to him and used his contacts with Himmler to help people persecuted by Nazi Germany.

 Early life

 Kersten was born in a Baltic German family in Dorpat, Imperial Russia, now Tartu, in Estonia.
 During the First World War he fought in the German Army and arrived in Finland in April 1918 with the German forces that intervened in the Finnish Civil War.
 Kersten served for a while in the Suojeluskunta, was granted Finnish citizenship in 1920, and in September 1921 was commissioned as a 2nd Lieutenant (vänrikki) in the Finnish Army.

 After his return to civilian life, Kersten remained in Helsinki, where he studied therapy with the specialist Dr Colander, and after two years was awarded a certificate in physical therapy.
 He then left for Berlin, where he continued his studies and eventually became the pupil of a notable Chinese therapeutic masseur, Dr Ko, whom he had met at a dinner party.
 In 1925, Ko told Kersten "You have learned all I can teach you."
 He then turned his practice over to Kersten and retired to Tibet.

 Kersten had a number of influential patients, among them Prince Hendrik of the Netherlands (after 1928) and Benito Mussolini's son-in-law, the Italian Foreign Minister Count Ciano.
 Kersten accepted Heinrich Himmler's request to become his personal physical therapist, writing later that he feared for his safety if he had refused.

 He was able to alleviate Himmler's severe stomach pains with his skills and gained his trust.
 Kersten used this trust to obtain pardons and the release of underground prisoners, labor camp inmates, homosexuals and others.